MengqinShen/Identify-and-classify-toxic-online-comments/README.md

 # Identify-and-classify-toxic-online-comments
  This project was to build a multi-headed model that’s capable of detecting different types of of toxicity like threats, obscenity, insults, and identity-based hate.
-For learning purpose, base model like LSTM, text CNN was built and tested.
-MOre advanced models are planned to be tested eventually.
+For learning purpose, base model like NB, text CNN , and LSTM was built and tested.
+MOre advanced models like BERT was used to further improve model accuracy .

 ## Generate Config
 ```